 - Soft play is a good way to build muscle, develop balance and combat the fear of falling.
 Of course, it’s not ideal for learning how to walk due to being on unsteady ground so you’re not going to get a toddler from soft play visits alone!

 - Give them a reason to want to walk.
 Place a toy or a treat that they will want to reach out to grab.
 They’ll soon forget they’re taking steps as their focus is elsewhere.
-Kate from Kate on Thin Ice says Smarties on the arm of a chair worked for her, haha!
+Kate from Kate on Thin Ice jokes that Smarties on the arm of a chair worked for her, haha!

 And there we go, 8 ways to encourage baby to walk.

-I feel that it’s important to add that your child should not be walking before they are physically able to.
+It’s important to add that your child should not be walking before they are physically able to.
 There are plenty of resources online which take you through the development stages of learning to walk.
 I would highly recommend giving those a read.